vpkg-project/vpkg/README.md

 TODO
 - Mechanism for updating packages
-- Make moving the packages to the target destination work.
+- ~~Make moving the packages to the target destination work.~~
+- Lockfile for easy tracking of modules
 - Use `os.rmdir` when it is fully implemented.

 ## Development
-1. Download and install [v-args](https://github.com/nedpals/v-args) (installation in the repo and compile.
+1. Download and install [v-args](https://github.com/nedpals/v-args) (installation in the repo and compile).
 2. Run the registry server using `http-server` or similar tools.

 ## Copyright